 Chicago, IL 60603

 The huge, influential collection dating back to 3000 B.C., plus its special blockbuster shows, make this a worthwhile stop on almost any visit.
 The museum houses 5,000 paintings and 4,000 sculptures from America, Europe, Africa and Asia, plus photography, prints and drawings, textiles and exhibits on architecture and design.
 Younger kids will ogle the Thorne Miniature Rooms (68 model rooms with impeccable tiny reproductions), the collection of Arms and Armor, and the Picture Book Gallery which presents original art from children’s literature.
 The add-on modern wing has made this museum more comprehensive and given visitors a reason to return a second day.
 Be sure to enquire about the Touch Gallery, designed for the blind, plus family activities running daily in the Family Center on the ground floor.

 600 East Grand Avenue

 Chicago, IL 60611

-Recently celebrating its 100th anniversary as a shipping and recreational facility, Navy Pier has undergone renovations and reimaginings, and is in the middle of transitioning to a new role.
-Located on Lake Michigan, it encompasses more than 50 acres of parks, gardens, shops, restaurants, the fabulous Children’s Museum (described above), and the 150-foot-high Ferris wheel, together welcoming 9 million visitors a year.
-Stop by for a special event, to see a performance, visit the enlarged food court, enjoy the breezes off Lake Michigan, use your phone for an audio “chat” with a bronze celebrity statue seated outside, or study the many environmental provisions that are transforming the shoreline.
+Recently celebrating its 100th anniversary as a shipping and recreational facility, Navy Pier has undergone renovations and reimaginings.
+With the addition of the chic Sable Hotel, it’s transitioning to a new role.
+Located on Lake Michigan, the “pier” encompasses more than 50 acres of parks, gardens, shops, restaurants, the fabulous Children’s Museum (described above), and the 150-foot-high Ferris wheel, together welcoming 9 million visitors a year.
+Stop by for a special event, to see a performance, visit the food court, enjoy the breezes off Lake Michigan, use your phone for an audio “chat” with a bronze celebrity statue seated outside, or study the many environmental provisions that are transforming the shoreline.
 The Polk Bros Park, with its outdoor water play fountains, is a treat for all ages.

 Loop “The Loop” Elevated Trains